 This step is really important as you set some default behaviour and especially you have to set your identity!
 This last step - configuring your identity - is neglected very often.
 Please, don't.
-No go and read first time git setup
+Now go and read first time git setup!

 Keep in mind that you just set your global identity.
 Almost every configuration key is also changeable on repo level.
 This means while your global identity may be "MrCool firstname.lastname@example.org", you can still have another identity on a per repo basis, i.e. when implementing stuff for work.
 You can set your identity within the repo directory by issuing:

-As you can see, the same commando is run, but
+As you can see, the same command is run, but

 --global is left out.
 Now this